AcheronProject/AcheronSetup/keyboard_creator/README.md

 ### Notes on copper pours

 Many DIY designers will state that the usage of copper pours is perfeccionism; in some cases, designers will argue that the pours are actually detrimental to the design, while I (gondolindrim) disagree with the former I agree with the latter in some respects.
 Ground pours are an integral part of digital high-speed signal design; since most (if not all) modern keyboards work under USB communication which uses differential pair topology, a ground copper pour is absolutely needed to ensure proper return currents paths, low ground impedance, EMI resistance, efficiency in ESD protection, protection from overheating, and so on.
-Particularly in keyboard PCBs, however, the copper pours make the PCBs stiffer, reducing what is known as {dblquote}flex{dblquote}.
+Particularly in keyboard PCBs, however, the copper pours make the PCBs stiffer, reducing what is known as "flex".
 The way to countermeasure that is by deploying flex cuts (also known as relief cuts) or leaf-spring mounting points.
 Use copper pours are your discretion but I (Gondolindrim) recommend always using them.
 My designs make liberal use of such pours even for other signals.

 ### Used tolerances

-**IMPORTANT!** : The values and observations here listed consider a two-layer, 1 oz/ft2 PCB setting.
-A change in these parameters (layers and copper weight) will unequivocaly change the minimum values.
+**IMPORTANT!** : The values and observations here listed consider a two-layer, 1 oz/ft² copper weight PCB setting.
+A change in these parameters (layers and copper weight) will unequivocably change the minimum values.
 DO NOT use these values in other settings; always coordinate properly with the factory for that.
 All values are given in milimeters.

 - **Factory minimums**
  - **Track width**: 0.15